eigenein/protobuf/README.md

 -   Message `load` doesn't use `StringIO` for reading embedded messages and packed repeated fields anymore.
 -   `TypeMetadata`! (read below)
 -   Removed `MarshalableCode` (it's not `protobuf`s business).
+-   Fixed: reading of Int32 values raises TypeError: 'str' object is not callable

 #### Changes in v0.2